tyconsulting/blog.tyang.github.io/_posts/2015-10-02-automating-opsmgr-part-16-creating-windows-service-monitors.md

 	<li><strong>ClassName</strong> – The name of the target monitoring class (i.e.Microsoft.Windows.Server.OperatingSystem)</li>
 	<li><strong>UnhealthyState</strong>– The unhealthy state of the monitor (either warning or error).</li>
 	<li><strong>ServiceName</strong>–The name of the Windows service (i.e. w32time)</li>
-	<li><strong>IgnoreStartupType</strong>– Set this Boolean parameter to True if you want the monitor to become unhealthy and generate alerts even when the service startup type is not set to “Automatic”.
+	<li><strong>IgnoreStartupType</strong>– Set this Boolean parameter to True if you want the monitor to become unhealthy and generate alerts even when the service startup type is not set to "Automatic".
 More details about this parameter can be found from Kevin Holman’s blog post <a href="http://blogs.technet.com/b/kevinholman/archive/2010/11/07/monitoring-windows-services-automatic-manual-and-disabled-using-checkstartuptype.aspx">Monitoring Windows Services – Automatic, Manual, and Disabled, using CheckStartupType</a></li>
 	<li><strong>UnhealthyWhenRunning – </strong>Set this Boolean parameter to True when you want the monitor to become unhealthy and generate alert when the service is running (instead of stopped)</li>
 	<li><strong>MonitorDisabled</strong>– Boolean, whether the event monitor should be disabled by default</li>
 	<li><strong>MonitorDisplayName</strong>– Display name of the unit monitor</li>